-Working with other Science and Engineering faculty, they have identified three common challenges that hinder the retention of students in engineering and computer science programs: the need for self-efficacy; the need for a sense of community; and the need for enthusiasm about the student’s chosen field.
+Three common challenges identified that hinder the retention of students in engineering and computer science programs: the need for self-efficacy; the need for a sense of community; and the need for enthusiasm about the student’s chosen field.
 Through a collaborative process, the grant will assist the School of Science and Engineering in addressing those identified needs.

 “Being recognized by NSF is further proof of the cutting-edge scholarly work that occurs at Merrimack College,” said Dr. Christopher E. Hopey, President.
 Dr. Modica-Napolitano added, “This award is a testament of our faculty’s commitment to strengthening our curriculum as well as ensuring the best possible educational experience and outcomes for each of our science and engineering students.”

 All initiatives implemented as part of the Foundations for STEM Success program will provide hands-on learning opportunities for students with a goal of providing a foundation that will enhance student success in these fields, with a focus on their first and second years.
 Foundations for STEM Success is part of a $10 million grant program called Graduate 10K+, a collaborative funding initiative between NSF, Intel and GE, aimed at supporting institutions who are implementing programs to retain undergraduates in the disciplines of engineering and computer science.

 Other institutions that have received a grant include Syracuse University, University of Portland, California State University Monterey Bay, University of Texas at Austin, University of Texas-Pan American, University of Washington, Washington State University, and Cornell University.